What is your favorite genre?

 Do you prefer books that reach you emotionally, or intellectually?

 What book might people be surprised to find on your bookshelf?

-What kind of reader were you as a child?
 Which childhood books and authors stick with you the most?

 Have your reading tastes changed over time?